 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

-You should review U.S. Embassy security messages and maintain a high level of security awareness while moving around in Dili, be alert to the potential for violence, and avoid demonstrations, large political gatherings, and areas where disturbances have occurred.
+You should review U.S. Embassy security messages and maintain a high level of security awareness while moving around the country.
+You should be alert to the potential for violence, and avoid demonstrations, large political gatherings, and areas where disturbances have occurred.
 Demonstrations can occur at or near symbols and institutions of the Government of Timor-Leste, including government buildings, police stations, and houses belonging to prominent politicians.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence with little or no warning.

-Timorese security forces occasionally establish security checkpoints along roads.
-These legitimate checkpoints are intended to enhance security and should be respected.
-There are also occasional illegal checkpoints not operated by the police or military in uniforms, which you should avoid but which to date have been primarily targeted at Timorese.
+Timorese security forces occasionally establish official security checkpoints along roads..
+You may be expected to show your passport at these checkpoints.
+There also are occasional illegal checkpoints not operated by the police or military in uniforms, which you should avoid, but which, to date, have been primarily targeted at Timorese nationals.
 If you are traveling in Timor-Leste, you should remember that despite its small size, much of the territory is isolated and can be difficult to reach by available transportation or communication links.

-All U.S. citizens should always ensure that passports and important personal papers are in order in the event it becomes necessary to leave the country quickly .
+All U.S. citizens should ensure that passports and important personal papers are in order at all times in the event it becomes necessary to leave the country quickly .
 If your passport visa pages are nearly full, apply for a new passport before you travel.
 The U.S. Embassy in Dili is not able to issue emergency passports and has only limited capacity to process passport renewals.
 The U.S. Embassy Dili works with the U.S. Embassy Jakarta to issue emergency passports on a case by case basis.